• Skip to primary navigation

 I never thought I'd say this, but combining Caesar salad with pasta might be one of the most satisfying things you can bring to a potluck or summer cookout.

-The first time I tried it was at a friend’s backyard party, and I remember thinking, “How has this not always been a thing?”
-It had the bold garlic flavor of a classic Caesar, the saltiness of Parmesan, and the chewy bite of pasta in every forkful.
+The first time I tried it was at a friend's backyard party, and I remember thinking, "How has this not always been a thing?"
+It had the bold garlic flavor of a classic Caesar, the saltiness of Parmesan, and the chewy bite of pasta in every forkful - the classic Caesar being a Romaine-based salad credited to restaurateur Caesar Cardini.
 It was familiar, but with a twist that made it unforgettable.

-This Caesar pasta salad brings all the classic salad flavors you know—tangy dressing, crisp romaine, crunchy croutons, and sharp cheese—and folds them into cooked pasta for a heartier, more filling side.
-It’s creamy without being heavy, and balanced with texture, making it perfect for both casual weeknight dinners or upscale gatherings.
+This Caesar pasta salad brings all the classic salad flavors you know-tangy dressing, crisp romaine, crunchy croutons, and sharp cheese, typically using sturdy short pasta like rotini or penne-and folds them into cooked pasta for a heartier, more filling side.

 Bonus: it holds up better than leafy green salads, so it's ideal for make-ahead prep or transport.